Judge says Djokovic can stay in Australia, but saga isn't over yet - ExBulletin

 Judge says Djokovic can stay in Australia, but saga isn’t over yet

-MELBOURNE, Australia (AP) Novak Djokovic returned to the tennis court for training on Monday after winning a legal battle to stay in Australia to play in the Australian Open after his exemption from the strict coronavirus vaccine rules was called into question.
+MELBOURNE, Australia Novak Djokovic returned to the tennis court for training on Monday, having won a legal battle to stay in Australia to play in the Australian Open after his exemption from the strict coronavirus vaccine rules was called into question.
 But the government still threatens to revoke his visa and deport him.

 The unvaccinated tennis star was released after being locked up in an immigration hotel for four nights, a tragedy that has gripped many in Australia and beyond.

-Federal Circuit Court Judge Anthony Kelly reinstated Djokovics’ visa, which was revoked last week after his arrival because officials said he was not eligible for an exception to a rule that all non-citizens must be fully vaccinated.
-Djokovics’ lawyers say he has not had to be vaccinated since he recently recovered from COVID-19.
+Federal Circuit Court Judge Anthony Kelly reinstated Djokovic’s visa, which was revoked last week after his arrival because officials said he was ineligible for an exception to a rule that all non-citizens must be fully vaccinated.
+Djokovic’s lawyers say he has not had to be vaccinated since he recently recovered from COVID-19.

 The judge ruled that the No. 1 player had not been given enough time to talk to his lawyers before the decision was made and ordered the government to release him from the Melbourne quarantine hotel where he was being held.